YingChen7/HQA_Cerebrovasculature/4_R_LOESS_curve/README.md

 # Step 4: Normative models of arterial and cortical volumes
-We compute locally estimated scatterplot smoothing (LOESS) in R to obtain normative models of arterial and cortical volumes of healthy subjects and subjects of diseases.
+We compute locally estimated scatterplot smoothing (LOESS) to obtain normative models of arterial and cortical volumes of healthy subjects and subjects of diseases.

 ## System requirements
 ### Operating System